CNC Machining Design Mistakes That Increase Cost

 See our CNC machine design guide to learn more about designing for CNC machining.

-2. Prioritise Functionality and Simplicity
+Prioritise Functionality and Manufacturability in CNC Design

-3. Limit the Use of Tight Tolerances
+Limit the Use of Tight Tolerances

 CNC machining is highly accurate and can achieve tight tolerances.
 However, in many instances, applying tolerance to all the dimensions in your design is unnecessary.
 Improve CNC design by only specifying tolerance when it is crucial for the part's functionality, such as mating or moving parts.
 CNC machining operations, such as CNC milling and CNC turning, typically apply a default tolerance of ± 0.13 mm, which is quite accurate.
 Tighter tolerances are achievable but require more time and effort.
 See our guide on CNC machining tolerances for more information on tolerancing.